evfrenkel/omdb-movie-manager/README.md

 ### Instructions to develop
 1. type `npm install`
 2. view and develop with `npm start`
-3. publish github pages with `npm run deploy`
+3. publish github pages with `yarn deploy`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).